 We can simply take the gradient of the energy terms with respect to the DOFs to get the elastic force at each DOF.
 The elastic force at the $k$-th DOF is $- \frac{\partial {E_\textrm{elastic}}}{\partial \mathbf{q}_k}$.
-The simulation marches forward in time by updating the configuration, i.e. DOF vector, of the robot based on EOM.
+The simulation marches forward in time by updating the configuration, i.e., DOF vector, of the robot based on EOM.
 We can even impart artificial configuration updates in the simulation that are dynamic.
-In particular, for actuation of the robot we implement a time-dependent fixed rate natural twist on nodes $\mathbf x_\textrm{m1}$, and $\mathbf x_\textrm{m2}$ shown in Figure~\ref{DER}.
-In order to propagate in time, the equation of motion to be solved at the $k$-th node is
+In particular, for actuation of the robot we implement a time-dependent fixed-rate natural twist on nodes $\mathbf x_\textrm{m1}$, and $\mathbf x_\textrm{m2}$ shown in Fig.~\ref{DER}.
+To propagate in time, the equation of motion to be solved at the $k$-th node is

 where $\mathbf q_k (t_i)$ is the old position (and the $k$-th element of the vector $\mathbf q (t_i)$), $\dot{\mathbf q_k}(t_i)$ is the old velocity, $m_k$ is the lumped mass at the $k$-th DOF, and $\mathbf{f}_k^\textrm{ext}$ is the external force on the $k$-th DOF.
-Note that Eq.\ref{EqMotion} is simply a statement of Newton\rq{}s second law.
-External forces may include gravity, contact, and hydrodynamics and the $(4N-1)$-sized external force vector can be written as
+Note that Eq.~\ref{EqMotion} is simply a statement of Newton\rq{}s second law.
+External forces may include gravity, contact, and hydrodynamics, and the $(4N-1)$-sized external force vector can be written as

-where $\mathbf {f}^\textrm{h}$ is the hydrodynamic force vector on the flagella, $\mathbf {f}^\textrm{head}$ is the hydrodynamic force vector on the head, and $\mathbf {f}^\textrm{c}$ is the contact force vector. (\textbf{Supplementary methods section S2})
+where $\mathbf {f}^\textrm{h}$ is the hydrodynamic force vector on the flagella, $\mathbf {f}^\textrm{head}$ is the hydrodynamic force vector on the head, and $\mathbf {f}^\textrm{c}$ is the contact force vector. (\textbf{Supplementary methods section S3})

 Now that the EOM is defined, we need to solve the system of $(4N-1)$ equations defined by Eq.~\ref{EqMotion} to compute the new position vector, $\mathbf{q} (t_{i+1})$.
-Newton-Raphson method can be used to solve the equations which requires the Jacobian of Eq.\ref{EqMotion}.
+The Newton-Raphson method can be used to solve the equations which require the Jacobian of Eq.~\ref{EqMotion}.
 The $(k,m)$-th element of the square Jacobian matrix is

 The expressions for the Jacobian terms associated with the elastic forces are available in the literature~\cite{Jawed2018}.
 The Jacobian terms associated with some external forces ($\mathbf {f}^\textrm{h}, \mathbf {f}^\textrm{head}$) cannot be analytically evaluated and those terms are simply set to zero.
-In other words, those forces are incorporated into the simulation in an Euler forward fashion.
+In other words, those forces are incorporated into the simulation in an Euler-forward fashion.

 After solving Eq.~\ref{EqMotion} to calculate the new position $\mathbf{q}_k(t_{i+1})$, new velocity can be trivially computed from $\dot{\mathbf{q}}_k(t_{i+1}) = \left( \mathbf{q}_k(t_{i+1}) - \mathbf{q}_k(t_{i}) \right) / \Delta t$.